Mominuddin07/Health-Coach/readme.md

 ## About

-PROJECT - Health Coach is a web application designed to assist users with their health journey.
+Health Coach is a web application designed to assist users with their health journey.
 It includes:

 - A **fully functional chatbot** powered by **IBM Watson** that provides health and fitness advice.
 - A **diet plan** section offering personalized meal plans.